Kyriosity/read-write/README+/software/design/names/README+/naming_practice.md

 * Name, apply, get feedback, refactor.
 * At least two people with different backgrounds must confirm the top names.
 * Avoid top names known in neighboring domains but with another meaning.\
-(when possible avoid names that may become language keywords, e.g. _field_ - hallo, C#13 preview.
+(When possible, avoid names that may become language keywords, e.g., _field_ - hallo, C#13 preview.

 ## Guidelines

 ### Methods for values

-* `Get` - means available values and must be property,
+* `Get` - means available values and must be a property,
-* `Find` - implies efforts and queries which must bring the result (or fail with exception),
+* `Find` - implies efforts and queries which must bring the result (or fail with an exception),
-* `Lookup` - implies querying which may bring nothing.
+* `Lookup` - implies querying, which may bring nothing.
 In other words, it's `TryFind`.

 `Calculate`/`Process` is different from all the above.